roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 {this.props.myProp}
 ```

-Let's use the `colors` prop inside of `<ColorPicker>` to render the a button for each of the colors in the array:
+Let's use the `colors` prop inside of `<ColorPicker>` to render a button for each of the colors in the array:

 ```js
 const ColorPicker = (props) => (